 - -Watch the lecture before class.
 The video will be posted on our Inquire page with some practice problems. - -Work the practice problems before class.
 Hand them in at the beginning of class. - -Note which problems are giving you trouble and ask about them during class. - -Work on class worksheets during class and turn them in at the end of class.
-Your worksheet grade will be made up of three things: watching the video before class (25), attempting the practice problems before class(25), and doing your best on the worksheet itself (50). - -Bring your laptops, as we may need them in any class. - -Come to student hours before the next class if you need more help.
+Please work in groups of 3 or 4. - -Bring your laptops, as we may need them in any class. - -Come to student hours before the next class if you need more help.
 Do not wait until just before Mastery day.

-Special Assignments There should be about eight of these including:
+Special Assignments There should be about seven of these including: